New Jersey Car Accident Lawyers

 • Other forms of permanent injury

 Thus, in addition to proving the other driver's negligence, you may have to meet the above damages requirement.
-A car accident lawyer can determine if your case meets these conditions.
+A car accident lawyer can determine if your case meets these conditions and, if so, help you prepare a personal injury lawsuit against the liable parties.

 Time Limits on Filing a Claim